PegasusParadox/swimming_app/README.md

 🚀 Key Contributions
 1. Cross-Platform Architecture & Environment Setup

   Lead Developer: Responsible for the complete environment configuration of the React Native framework.

-Native Module Integration: Successfully resolved complex native module linkings and version compatibility issues during the 2-year iteration period.

   UI/UX Refinement: Redesigned the daily training log interface to enhance user experience and data entry efficiency.

 2. Full-Stack Adjustments & Optimization
   Frontend Performance: Optimized component lifecycle and state management to ensure smooth interaction with large historical training datasets.

   Backend Logic: Refined data synchronization protocols between the mobile app and the analytical backend, ensuring data integrity for coach analysis.

   Fatigue Tracking: Implemented a structured system to collect and process sleep quality and fatigue questionnaires, providing critical insights for athletic recovery.

 3. Long-term Project Maintenance
   Managed the software lifecycle over half year, consistently adding new features and fixing architectural problems as the project scaled.

   Designed the system with future scalability in mind, preparing the groundwork for upcoming automated scheduling features.

 📈 Technical Highlights
 Continuous Iteration: Demonstrated the ability to maintain and upgrade a production-level codebase over an extended period.